zucker-chen/libs/tcpping/README.md

-issues for windows pc:
+#### issues for tcpping windows pc:
-	windows pc didn't listen 80 default, so you cannot tcpping success(maybe you can try 443), so you need make sure which port is opened before tcpping it.
+windows pc didn't listen 80 default, so you cannot tcpping success(maybe you can try 443),
+so you need make sure which port is opened before tcpping it.

+#### diff
+* orig_tcpping.c is original source for tcpping
+* tcpping.c fixed by myself